jacobdenobel/PHAST/README.md

 ```
 fiber_stats = phast(
     [fiber],    # A list of Fiber objects
-    pt,         # A PulseTrain object, either CompletePulseTrain or ConstantPulseTrain
+    pt,         # A PulseTrain object, either PulseTrain or ConstantPulseTrain
     ...
 )
 ```